FilipeChagasDev/dlqpiler/README.md

 y[1] := p1*p2=15;
 amplify y 2 times
 ```

+From this code, a quantum Grover search circuit with 2 iterations will be generated to search for the solution of the expression ``p1*p2=15``.

 The simulation result of this code, with 1024 shots, is as follows: